Pharmr/almace-scaffolding/_app/_pages/about.md

 ![Image](https://raw.githubusercontent.com/Pharmr/static-landing/master/_app/assets/svg/diamond.svg){: .no-resize.center}
 # Pharmr is subscription based platform for chronic care patients.
 We make maintainace therapy easy and accessible.
 Cruise on your Humira, Biktarvy or insulin without missing a beat.

+# The fastest way to get refills and manage your condition all in one place.

 # Pharmr is a platform built for patients that makes maintenance therapy easy and accessible.
 So you can cruise on your Humira, Biktarvy or insulin without missing a beat.
 {: style="color: black; font-size: 150%; text-align: center; line-height: 1.2;"}
 <br>